 Preventive Measures for Control Fruit Drops in Coconut Trees:

 Maintain proper nutrition:

-Ensure that your coconut trees are receiving adequate nutrition, including potassium, nitrogen, and phosphorus, to promote healthy fruit development and prevent premature fruit drops.
+Ensure your coconut trees receive adequate nutrition, including potassium, nitrogen, and phosphorus, to promote healthy fruit development and prevent premature fruit drops.

 Control pests and diseases:

 Implement effective pest and disease management practices, such as insecticides and fungicides, to prevent infestations and the resulting fruit drops.

 Over-pruning of coconut trees can cause stress and lead to fruit drops.
 Only prune as necessary and avoid excessive removal of leaves or branches.

 Ensure your coconut trees receive adequate water, especially during dry periods, to prevent stress-induced fruit drops.

 Use growth regulators: